balena-io-experimental/goal-engine/README.md

 const LogLevel = Goal.of({
 	/** state, test and action definitions go here */

-	// FileExists.map creates a new goal that receives a LogContext as input
+	// FileExists.map creates a new goal that receives a LogContext as input.
-	// we need to use map so the expected inputs match
+	// We need to use map so the expected inputs match.
 	before: FileExists.map(({ configPath }: LogContext) => configPath),
 });